PdoyleC/everyday-life/README.md

 The social network-style layout presents posts from different users, allowing interaction between them through likes, comments and following your favorite users.

 ### Current User Goals:
-Create new posts regularly, Create a item  list for there next adventure.
+Create new posts regularly, Create there own adventure area for there own privite viewing, Create a item list for there next adventure.

 ### New User Goals:
 To engage the user in a meaningful way, and encourage them to explore life and the outside world.